om2-ws22/website/docs/course-syllabus.md

 (exams)=
-### Exams
+### Exam

-There will be two, "take-home", open-note exams in Moodle.
+There will be one, "take-home", open-note exam in Moodle.

-Through these exams you have the opportunity to demonstrate what you've learned in the course thus far.
+Through the exam you have the opportunity to demonstrate what you've learned in the course.

 :::{Note}
-The exams will focus on the conceptual understanding of the content
+The exam will focus on the conceptual understanding of the content
 :::

-More details about the exams will be given during the semester.
+More details about the exam will be given during the semester.

 ## Grading